Amos Oz: Biography

 Many of Oz's family members were right-wing Revisionist Zionists.
 His great-uncle Joseph Klausner was the Herut party candidate for the presidency against Chaim Weizmann and was chair of the Hebrew literature department at the Hebrew University of Jerusalem.
 Klausner had a large personal library in his home and hosted salons for Israeli intellectuals; the lifestyle and scholarship of Klausner left an impression on Oz as a young boy.

 Oz described himself as an "atheist of the book", stating from a secular perspective that his Jewish heritage "contains first and foremost books [and] texts".
 His parents were not religious growing up, though Oz attended the religious Tachkemoni school, since the only alternative was a socialist school affiliated with the Labor movement, to which his family was even more opposed.
 The noted poet Zelda Schneersohn Mishkovsky was one of his teachers.
 After Tachkemoni, he attended Gymnasia Rehavia.

 During the Holocaust, some of his family members were killed in Lithuania.
+He has subsequently described the Holocaust as "the most significant event in my life."

 His mother, who suffered from depression, committed suicide in January 1952, when he was 12.
 Oz would later explore the repercussions of this event in his memoir A Tale of Love and Darkness.

 At the age of 14, Oz became a Labor Zionist, left home, and joined Kibbutz Hulda.
 There he was adopted by the Huldai family and changed his surname to "Oz" (Hebrew: "courage").
 Later asked why he did not leave Jerusalem for Tel Aviv, he replied: "Tel Aviv was not radical enough – only the kibbutz was radical enough".
 By his own account, he was "a disaster as a laborer...the joke of the kibbutz".
 When Oz first began to write, the kibbutz allotted him one day per week for this work.
 When his novel My Michael became a best-seller, Oz quipped: "I became a branch of the farm, yet they still said I could have just three days a week to write.
 It was only in the eighties when I got four days for my writing, two days for teaching, and Saturday turns as a waiter in the dining hall."